Xristymac/rest-api/readme.md

-# Simple REST API with Express.js
+# 🛠️ Simple REST API with Express.js

 ## 📄 Description

-This is a simple REST API built with **Express.js** that demonstrates basic CRUD operations on items.
-The API includes routes for retrieving, creating, updating, and deleting items, along with error handling and data validation.
+This is a simple REST API built with **Express.js** that demonstrates the core features of a backend service, including:

+- RESTful routing
+- Full CRUD functionality
+- In-memory data storage
+- Request validation
+- Error handling

+It allows users to create, read, update, and delete items.

 ---